LCAV/pyroomacoustics/README.rst

 Academic publications
 ---------------------

 This package was developped to support academic publications.
-The package contains implementations for the acoustic beamformers introduced in the following papers.
+The package contains implementations for doa algorithm and acoustic beamformers introduced in the following papers.

 * H\.
 Pan, R. Scheibler, I. Dokmanic, E. Bezzam and M. Vetterli. *FRIDA: FRI-based DOA estimation for arbitrary array layout*, ICASSP 2017, New Orleans, USA, 2017.
 * I\.
 Dokmanic, R. Scheibler and M. Vetterli. *Raking the Cocktail Party*, in IEEE Journal of Selected Topics in Signal Processing, vol. 9, num.
 5, p.
 825 - 836, 2015.